 Buddhism - When open a fully flaunted peacocks tail looks of a huge Chinese hand fan.
 This symbolizes openness and acceptance to Buddhists.
 One of the references a peacock symbolizes is long life or immortality.
-This is because the peacock was well known to eat plants that were poisonous in nature and would kill if ate by humans.
-Buddhists thought that because of this peacocks could not only live, but do so with ease even though they were enduring major suffering.
-To the buddhist the peacock in every sense of the word signifies purity, hence why their feathers are often used in purification ceremonies.
+This is because the peacock was well known to eat plants that were poisonous in nature and would kill if eaten by humans.
+Buddhists thought that because of this peacocks could not only live but do so with ease even though they were enduring major suffering.
+To the buddhist, the peacock in every sense of the word signifies purity, hence why their feathers are often used in purification ceremonies.

-Hinduism - In the Hindu religion there are two well known figures known as Lord Krishna and Lakshmi.
+Hinduism - In the Hindu religion there are two well-known figures known as Lord Krishna and Lakshmi.
 The goddess Lakshmi in Hindu signifies having a compassionate heart, being kind, virtue, patience, and good fortune.
 Lord Krishna was well known to garnish peacock feathers all around his head and were decorated on his flute.
-Some even said by that the peacocks personally gave their feathers as a gift to Lord Krishna.
+Some even said that the peacocks personally gave their feathers as a gift to Lord Krishna.

 Christianity - A peacock is the symbol of purity.
 Christians believed that once someone has passed their soul rises and goes to heaven.
 This is why early christians would spread the feathers of a peacock over the deceased since it symbolized a pure soul that was immune to corruption.
 The feathers were used as a measure to prevent the decaying of the human body as well.
 The peacock represents immortality, resurrection, and the spiritual teachings of Jesus Christ and the christian church.